 Fill the power washer with warm water and begin power washing the brick face again.
 The goal here is to remove any particles clinging to the brick, and to clean off the soap.

-Step 2 - Masking the Mortar
+Step 2 - Mask the Mortar

 This is a purely optional step and it's up to you whether or not you wish to keep the mortar as is, or want it stained like the brick.
 If you want the mortar stained then ignore this step.
 Otherwise you will use the painter's tape and begin taping the mortar between each brick.

-Step 3 - Staining the Brick
+Step 3 - Stain the Brick

-Choose a brick stain that you're happy with and also decide how you want to apply the stain.
+Choose a brick stain you're happy with and also decide how you want to apply the stain.
 You can use a myriad of brushes or the sprayer.
 You can also leave it as one coat or apply several, and you can even wipe away the stain after you've applied it.
 Ultimately, read the packaging to determine the suggestions of the manufacturer.

 Put on the protective mask, gloves and goggles.